xShadowBlade/emath.js/documentation/docs/main/currency.md

     // 1 parameter - `name` is required.
 It must be unique,
-    // as it is used for saving/loading to identify the currnecy. const myCurrency = myGame.addCurrency("myCurrency");
+    // as it is used for saving/loading to identify the currnecy.
+    // Another parameter - `upgrades` is optional.
+See the `Upgrade` class for more information. const myCurrency = myGame.addCurrency("myCurrency");

     // All the methods are in `<GameCurrency>.static`, which contains the same methods as <CurrencyStatic>